)

 The Residences at Mandarin Oriental, Miami

-Set at the southern tip of Brickell Key, The Residences at Mandarin Oriental, Miami is a 2.45M SF redevelopment comprising two towers—66 and 43 stories—anchored by a shared sculptural podium.
+Set at the southern tip of Brickell Key, The Residences at Mandarin Oriental, Miami is a 2.45M SF redevelopment comprising two towers—66 and 43 stories—anchored by a shared podium.

 The south tower reaches 800 feet and houses 228 luxury condominiums; the north tower will contain a 151-key hotel, 28 hotel residences, and 66 additional condos.
-Both towers are formed in concrete, with exposed columns and slab edges contributing to a distinctive curved profile.

 | Client | Swire Properties, Inc. |